 Incorporate ergonomics in the design phase to optimize work and and reduce risk of injury .
 Designers and Project Managers can find information on UBC’s guidelines for new buildings and major renovations and those in charge of purchasing office furniture will find guidelines and key information to consider before purchasing.

-For faculty and teaching assistants, there are ways you can incorporate ergonomics to minimize discomfort and improve productivity when lecturing or marking.
-Find recommendations for standing posture, workstation layout and taking micro-breaks.
+For faculty, instructors and teaching assistants, there are ways you can incorporate ergonomics to minimize discomfort and improve productivity when marking or lecturing.
+Find recommendations for sitting and standing postures, workstation layout and taking micro-breaks.